zaxguo/p1-kernel/docs/exp4a/rpi-os.md

    <!--- counter. must be maintained in timer_tick() for accounting ... --->

 **Processes or tasks?**.
 As we do not have virtual memory yet, we use the term "tasks" instead of "processes".
 Note: in Linux both thread and processes are just different types of tasks; the difference is in how they share address spaces.

+## Get the code

+Code location: p1-kernel/src/exp4a

+Please: do a `git pull` even if you have cloned the p1-kenel repo previously, in case of upstream updates.

 ## Key data structures